- 2018-19 Credentialing Board Members

-- John Morris, Chair, Associate Vice President of Facility Services, Northern Arizona University, P.E., CFM, CEM, CPE, LEED AP, GBE, CEFP
+- John Morris, Chair, Associate Vice President for Facilities Planning, Management, College of Charleston, P.E., CFM, CEM, CPE, LEED AP, GBE, CEFP, APPA Fellow

 "Credentialing is important, not just to show that you are qualified, but also to show that you have a strong enough dedication to your role in order to make the effort to earn a credential.
 Quite often that says more about you as an individual than the qualification itself.
 APPA’s CEFP is the only certification that demonstrates your qualifications for educational facilities and also demonstrates your dedication to the educational facilities profession.
 I encourage everyone to pursue their APPA credential."